 Housing allowance

 The housing allowance is not automatically adjusted against the price base amount and no increases in the allowance are announced.
 With the cost increases and inflation, this means in practice a reduction in the housing allowance.
-The allocation for the housing allowance is at an unchanged level for 2024, but it is announced that it will decrease in future years when the temporary supplementary allowance is removed.
+The allocation for the housing allowance is at an unchanged level for 2024, but is announced to decrease in future years when the temporary additional allowance is removed.

-The temporary increase in the supplementary allowance for families with children is extended until June 2024.
+The temporary increase in the supplementary allowance for families with children will be extended until June 2024.

 Housing

-The investment support is still being phased out and is estimated to be fully phased out by 2026.
-The government justifies this by saying that costly subsidies do not solve the housing shortage.
-At the same time, the government states that more housing is needed.
-The Housing Authority forecasts that the number of completed homes will decrease significantly in 2024 and the years to come.
+The investment support is still being phased out and is expected to be fully phased out by 2026.
+The government justifies this by saying that costly subsidies will not solve the housing shortage.
+At the same time, the government notes that more housing is needed.
+The Swedish National Board of Housing, Building and Planning forecasts that the number of completed housing will decrease significantly in 2024 and the coming years.

 It is therefore particularly noteworthy that no government incentives for increased new construction are announced in the budget bill.

-A temporary support for conversions from, for example, offices to housing is introduced at 20 million and then amounts to 25 million in the coming years.
-A temporary support is also introduced to the municipalities to plan more buildable land, especially for detached houses, of 60 million.
+Temporary support for conversions from, for example, offices to housing is being introduced at SEK 20 million, rising to SEK 25 million in the coming years.
+Temporary support is also being introduced for municipalities to plan more buildable land, especially for single-family homes, at SEK 60 million.

-In Sweden, there is a general housing shortage.
+There is a general housing shortage in Sweden.
 All types of housing are needed.
 However, most students live in apartment buildings.
-The investment in increased single-family house construction when the new construction of apartment buildings is at a standstill is therefore a priority contrary to the students' needs.
-In addition, the phasing out of support for energy efficiency in apartment buildings continues.
-That the housing policy is aimed at prioritizing housing that few students have the opportunity to use is the wrong way to go.
+The focus on increased single-family home construction when new construction of apartment buildings is at a standstill is therefore a priority that is contrary to the needs of students.
+In addition, the phase-out of support for energy efficiency in apartment buildings continues.
+The fact that housing policy is directed towards prioritizing housing that few students have the opportunity to use is the wrong way to go.

 Expansion of YH